Organic Stockings

 Greenwashing Stockings

 Avoid greenwashing stockings made by brands that pretend to be safer, sustainable, or eco-friendly when they are not.
 They will use their deceiving marketing tricks to convince you to buy their products.
+They may use sustainability claims without proving them.

 Here in California, residents get warned about toxic substances: